Read William of Ockham with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining William of Ockham’s influence on philosophy.

-3. Historical setting: Place William of Ockham inside late medieval scholasticism, where logical sharpness and metaphysical trimming begin pulling inherited systems apart so the reader sees what problem the thinker inherited.
+2. Historical setting: Late medieval scholasticism, where logical sharpness and metaphysical trimming begin pulling inherited systems apart.

-4. Voice and method: Preserve the way the philosopher thinks, especially where logical and theological parsimony: he keeps asking whether a claim can be said more cleanly, more economically, and with fewer metaphysical commitments shapes the content.
+5. Method: Logical and theological parsimony: he keeps asking whether a claim can be said more cleanly, more economically, and with fewer metaphysical commitments.

 Prompt 2: Provide an annotated list of William of Ockham’s 7 greatest contributions to philosophy.